kikidarko/kikiregan-plp/README.md

 ## Why Scala?

 Scala has been described as a "compiler-based, multi-paradigm computer programming language" designed to address issues with Java[^1].
 Its combination of object-oriented as well as functional programming make it much more scalable than languages like Java, and its ability to handle huge amounts of data makes it an important player in the data science realm.
+As someone interested in data science with a background in Java, Scala seemed like the perfect language to explore.

 Some of the advantages of Scala include:
 - JVM (Java Virtual Machine; Java) — Because it runs over JVM, Scala is compatible with all existing Java programs[^2].